 What Does UFC Stand For?
 UFC Meaning & Must-Know Facts

-It’s an undeniable truth that mixed martial arts (MMA) has become a global sensation with an absolutely massive reach that stretches to just about every inch of the world.
-Within this colossal sport, however, there is one organization that towers above the competition – the UFC.
-But what does UFC stand for, you might ask?
+Mixed martial arts (MMA) has become a global sensation with an absolutely massive reach that stretches to just about every inch of the world.
+Within this colossal sport, there is one organization that is above the competition – the UFC.
+But what does UFC stand for?
 Continue on to find out more about the origin of UFC and its spread as a global phenomenon.

 This page is part of our MMA and UFC series.
 You can find more information on MMA and UFC betting sites, tips, and strategies for placing well-thought bets.
 You can also let us know about more relevant topics that you would like us to cover.